 5.3 – Deadline for Ballot Return for Proxy Voting

 Voting Form ballots sent to the Managing Director by Fax or Email to be handled by proxy must be received

-ON OR BEFORE TUESDAY, 29 NOVEMBER 2016 (two business days before the Annual General Meeting) in order to be counted.
+ON OR BEFORE FRIDAY, 11 DECEMBER 2017 (one business day before the Annual General Meeting) in order to be counted.

 5.4 – Ballot Counting

 Ballots, including those received in email, via fax, and those cast on the web interface, will be counted when the vote is called in the Annual General Meeting.
 Results will be announced at the meeting (assuming the tally method results in clear winners), and official minutes taken to reflect the voting.